 8. Take medications as prescribed

 If lifestyle treatments aren’t effective, your doctor may suggest HRT to help manage your menopause symptoms.
 Estrogen replacement therapy is most commonly administered through a pill, patch, or vaginal cream.
 In some cases, the estrogen is combined with progesterone.

 HRT was once routinely prescribed for hot flashes and other menopause symptoms.
 However, research now suggests that HRT can raise your risk of certain health conditions, such as:

 - blood clots

 Ask your doctor about the potential benefits and risks of HRT and other options.
 There are medications that are not hormones that have been shown to help women with the symptoms of menopause.
 Your doctor can help you learn which treatment choices may be best for you.

 Loss of sleep can leave you feeling tired, confused, and irritable during the day.
 It can also raise your risk of accidental injuries and certain health conditions.
 If hot flashes or other menopause-related symptoms are keeping you awake, speak with your doctor.

 Your doctor will probably recommend lifestyle changes to help improve the quality of your sleep.
 For example, they may encourage you to exercise regularly, adjust your diet, or avoid stimulants before bed.
 They may also recommend changes to your bedroom environment or sleep routine.
-In some cases, they may recommend hormone replacement therapy or other treatments.
+In some cases, they may recommend medications, including hormone replacement therapy.